US briefly withheld some intelligence from Israel during Biden era

 Even as such concerns intensified, Biden administration lawyers maintained that Israel had not violated international law, according to multiple former officials.

-In the final weeks of the administration - months after the intelligence was shut off and restored - senior national security officials met at the White House for a National Security Council meeting, chaired by President Biden, according to two people familiar with the matter.
+final weeks of the administration- months after the intelligence was shut off and restored - senior national security officials met at the White House for a National Security Council meeting, chaired by President Biden, according to two people familiar with the matter.

-At the meeting, intelligence officials proposed that the U.S. more formally cut off some intelligence that had been provided to Israel following the October 7 attack.
+At the meeting, intelligence officials proposed that the US more formally cut off some intelligence that had been provided to Israel following the Oct 7 attack.

+The intelligence sharing partnership was set to expire, and intelligence officials said their concerns had deepened that Israel had committed war crimes in Gaza, said the two sources.